About me

 Hi, I'm John Tolentino (he/him), a Registered Social Worker (RSW) based on the unceded, ancestral territories of the Musqueam, Squamish, and Tsleil-Waututh Nations in so-called Vancouver, BC.

-As a Filipino Canadian therapist, educator, and community worker, I offer counselling that is grounded in relational care, cultural humility, and collective liberation.
-I bring not only clinical experience, but also lived knowledge of what it means to navigate intergenerational healing, migration stories, grief, identity, and belonging.
+As a Filipino Canadian therapist I offer therapy that is grounded in relational care, cultural humility, and collective liberation.
+I bring not only clinical experience, but also living knowledge of what it means to navigate intergenerational healing, migration stories, intersecting identities, and belonging.

 Clients often come to me for support around: